ezakhar/help/en/basics/categories.md

 ### Anaerobic endurance {#anaerobicendurance}

 Anaerobic endurance activities are focused on the simultaneous development of endurance and speed.

 Examples of activities: various interval workouts, interval workouts in the hilly terrain, repeats, fartlek.
-Such activities are united by the fact that, during workout intervals, the intensity level can reach [zone 6 \(zone 5.b\)](/basics/intensity-zones.md)
+Such activities are united by the fact that during workout intervals, the intensity level can reach [zone 6 \(zone 5.b\)](/basics/intensity-zones.md)

 ### Sprint power {#sprintpower}

 Sprint power activities - activities focused on simultaneous development of muscular force and speed.
 Examples of activities: sprint accelerations with efforts level close to maximum.

 ### Functional test {#functionaltest}

 Functional test – activities during which the LT and/or the VO2 max are measured.
 There are many ways to conduct tests: laboratory tests on a cycle ergometer or a treadmill with gas analysis, step tests performed according to various protocols in the pool, on an exercise bicycle, at a stadium or a highway.

 The result of a functional test - confirmed levels of the intensity thresholds.

 ### Preparation for the race {#racepreparation}